iTwin/itwinjs-core/docs/learning/ui/core/Settings.md

 ### Example Page Definition

 Below is an example of a settings page component that has `pageWillHandleCloseRequest` set to true so it can save its data before unmounting.
-When setting `pageWillHandleCloseRequest` it is the page components responsibility to call the `afterSaveFunction` to allow the processing that prompted the settings to be saved to continue.
+When setting `pageWillHandleCloseRequest` it is the page component's responsibility to call the `afterSaveFunction` to allow the processing that prompted the settings to be saved to continue.

 ```tsx
 export function ExampleModalSettingsPage() {